rolemadelen/minimalist-blog/src/post/simulating-fixed-array-in-javascript.md

 // [1, 2, 3, 4]
 ```

+# How do you make fixed arrays in JS?

 There are two ways to prevent JavaScript from modifying the array: `Object.seal()` and `Object.freeze()`.
 However, _freezing_ is not a good option here because it will make your object read-only.

 > "A frozen object can no longer be changed: new properties cannot be added, existing properties cannot be removed, their enumerability, configurability, writability, or value cannot be changed, and the object's prototype cannot be re-assigned"

+## Object.seal

 By _sealing_ the array object, we can modify the existing array and prevent a user from inserting an additional data beyond the given size.